wp-plugins/cp-polls/README.txt

 = 1.0.1 =
 * First CP Polls stable version released.
 * Visual form builder included to design the polls
+* Fixed minor XSS vulnerabiliy in votes list

 == Upgrade Notice ==

-= 1.0.1 =
+= 1.0.2 =
-* First CP Polls stable version released.
-* Visual form builder included to design the polls
-* Fixed minor XSS vulnerabiliy in votes list
+* Compatible with latest WP versions
+* Bug fixed in the verification of limits per IP address
+* New feature to filter by both IP and Cookies

 Important note: If you are using the Professional version don't update via the WP dashboard but using your personal update link.
 Contact us if you need further information: http://wordpress.dwbooster.com/support